mdbauer/new-site/content/publication/rules/index.md

 publication_short: ""

 # Abstract and optional shortened version.
-abstract: "We estimate perceptions about the Fed's monetary policy rule from micro data on professional forecasters.
-The perceived rule varies significantly over time, with important consequences for monetary policy and bond markets.
-Over the monetary policy cycle, easings are perceived to be quick and surprising, while tightenings are perceived to be gradual and data-dependent.
-Consistent with the idea that forecasters learn about the policy rule from policy decisions, the perceived monetary policy rule responds to high-frequency monetary policy surprises.
-Variation in the perceived rule impacts financial markets, explaining changes in the sensitivity of interest rates to macroeconomic announcements and affecting risk premia on long-term Treasury bonds.
-It also helps explain forecast errors for the future federal funds rate.
-We interpret these findings through the lens of a model with forecaster heterogeneity and learning from observed policy decisions."
+abstract: "We estimate perceptions about the Fed's monetary policy rule from panel data on professional forecasts of interest rates and macroeconomic conditions.
+The perceived dependence of the federal funds rate on economic conditions is time-varying and cyclical: high during tightening episodes but low during easings.
+Forecasters update their perceptions about the policy rule in response to monetary policy actions, measured by high-frequency interest rate surprises, suggesting that forecasters have imperfect information about the rule.
+The perceived rule impacts asset prices crucial for monetary policy transmission, driving how interest rates respond to macroeconomic news and explaining term premia in long-term interest rates."

 # Custom links (optional).
 #   Uncomment and edit lines below to show custom links.